zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 the bondage, he is separated The heart of limitation [to live].
 "Can do", can do, can live, can act, can turn [, can guard], can survive, can survive."
 Because it is here to be able to quietly, not rely on Ground line.

-Because of that, the brahmin said:

-"Brahmin!
-Those who are compassionate, please teach me, I can learn to stay away from Dhamma,

-I am like the harmless person in the void, here I can walk silently and unstoppable. "

 35. [World Zun: "Dadage!"]
 I will tell you the silence, in life rather than hearsay,